20 Bremer Street, Ipswich

-The River Heart Parklands was officially opened on 3 February 2007 by Ipswich Mayor Paul Pisasale and Minister for Local Government and Planning Andrew Fraser.
-The $4.5 million dollar project was jointly funded by Ipswich City Council and the Queensland Government.
-The River Heart Parklands is the third installment in the River Heart vision for the Ipswich City Centre.
+The $4.5m River Heart Parklands project, jointly funded by Ipswich City Council and the Queensland Government, was officially opened on 3 February 2007 and is the third phase of the River Heart vision for Ipswich City Centre.

 Ipswich's River Heart Parklands brings alive the Bremer River.
-The parklands situated on 1.5 hectares of land which has been transformed into a widely recognized and commended leisure facility.
+The parklands encompasses 1.5h of land which has been transformed into a widely-recognized and commended leisure facility.

-The Parklands are open every day between sunrise and 10pm.
-Car parking is available and entry is from Roseberry Parade, Woodend.
+River Heart Parklands is located along the section of the Bremer River between the road and rail bridges (Bremer Street) opposite Ipswich Central and are open daily between sunrise and 10.00 pm.
+Car parking is available via Roseberry Parade, Woodend.
 Dogs are welcome to accompany their owners if they are on a leash.

 Key features of the parklands include:

 Stage 2 of River Heart Parklands includes linking River Heart Parklands and Bob Gamble Park along King Edward Parade - for more information visit Bob Gamble Park (River Heart Parklands - Stage 2

 The prescribed fee in accordance with Council’s Fees and Charges will be required when submitting an application (if applicable).
 Please refer to Council’s Fees and Charges

 Calling all future astronauts, Faye Carr Park is calling.Read more

 With one of the biggest rope climbing structures of any Ipswich park, your kids Spidey senses will tingle with a visit to Leichhardt Park.Read more

 Strap yourself in and get ready for take off at Lobley Park.Read more